-The Class Theme for 2019 is Protecting Yourself.
+The Class Theme for 2020 is Street Fighting.
 We will be working on an assortment of techniques to help keep you safe as you go about your daily business.
 We will hope for the best, but prepare for the worst!
 Our Mat Chats will be on Being Prepared.
 Preparation is half the battle, and we will discuss several aspects of this concept throughout the year.

 Each month a different sub-theme is the focus of training.
 Some months we focus on the tuls.
 Other months we focus on self-defense training, while other months we work specifically on strength and conditioning drills.
 Training is varied to make sure students not only get a wide variety of topics, but there is little chance of getting bored.